georgemarsh1809/georgemarsh1809/README.md

 ## Currently Building

-**ComplianceQA** — A document Q&A agent with RAG retrieval, LangGraph orchestration, Pydantic AI structured outputs, and a hand-written eval set.
+**ComplianceQA (Version 1 shipped)** — A document Q&A agent with RAG retrieval, LangGraph orchestration, Pydantic AI structured outputs, and a hand-written eval set.
 The goal is to build something I can talk about in technical interviews without bullshitting — real architecture decisions, real trade-offs, real eval results.

 > LlamaIndex · LangGraph · Pydantic AI · FastAPI · React